 Our International Relations MA will provide you with an advanced and comprehensive understanding of the forces shaping the world and of the challenges that these pose both to individual states and to the international community.
 The movement of monies and peoples, the emergence of network organisations that transcend state boundaries, the impact of a global media and information technology, the rise of identity politics, regional integration, as well as warfare on a global scale, have all had a transformative impact on the state, inter-state relations and global politics.

-You will engage with contemporary thought in the social sciences and humanities and consider how we may use these disciplines to understand the dynamics of change in social and political relations.
-We aim to develop your capacity to engage critically with the literature in the field and the ways in which this literature interprets the actual world of global politics.
+The aim of this course is to provide you with the capacity to engage critically with the literature in the field of international relations and the ways in which this literature interprets the empirical world of global politics.

 Qualification and course duration